 After the video, our group got on the boat.
 Once we were settled and had started the quick journey to King Spring, Captain Ross again told us about the do’s and don’ts of being in the water with manatees.

-The first thing I did was check to see if my phone was working properly.
-I recently bought a new case for my phone so that I’d be able to take pictures underwater.
+The first thing we did was check to see if our phone was working properly.
+We recently bought a new waterproof case for my phone so that we’d be able to take pictures underwater.

 Other tour companies give their guests fins, but Plantation Adventure Center does not, as it causes too much splashing.
 Splashes and noises scare the manatees, so you always want to avoid it.
 There are roped off areas as well that you should never swim into.
 These areas are manatee sanctuaries and there are signs that strictly warn about trespassing into those waters.

 So we floated and slowly swam around.
-I was trying to make my way towards Captain Ross since he said there was a manatee near him, when I felt my hand bump against something.
+We were trying to make our way towards Captain Ross since he said there was a manatee near him, when I felt my hand bump against something.
 I’d had my head above water, so I quickly looked below me.
 There was a manatee swimming right under me!!

 I’m not gonna lie… I slightly panicked.
 I mean, these suckers are huge!
 But I remembered what we were told and just froze so that the manatee could continue on it’s way, undisturbed.
 Letting out the breath I realized I’d been holding in, I continued towards Captain Ross.
 This time I was a little bit more prepared for a close encounter and had my phone ready as the next manatee swam towards me.